 Changing traditional attitudes and behaviours is a significant challenge.
-Farmstrong's mix of farmer-to-farmer stories, workshops, events and online resources are making a measurable difference.
-Our latest 2021 annual dashboard results, based on a random sample survey of 450 farm owners, found:
+Farmstrong's mix of farmer-to-farmer stories, workshops, podcasts, webinars, events and online resources are making a measurable difference.
+Our latest 2024 annual dashboard results, based on a random sample survey of 450 farm owners, found:

-22% of farmers surveyed attributed some level of improvement in their wellbeing to Farmstrong (over 15,000 farmers and farm workers).
+17% of farmers and growers surveyed attributed some level of improvement in their wellbeing to Farmstrong (over 16,000 farmers and farm workers).

-10% of farmers and farm workers reported a 'moderate' to 'large' improvement in their wellbeing and their ability to cope with the 'ups and downs' of farming (6,000 farmers and farm workers).
+9% of farmers and farm workers reported a 'moderate' to 'large' improvement in their wellbeing and their ability to cope with the 'ups and downs' of farming (over 8,500 farmers and farm workers).